Society Transfer Charges: A Roadmap for Seamless Transactions

 3. How can I contest excessive transfer fees imposed by the society?

 Legal recourse is available to challenge unjust fees.
-Societies attempting to include unauthorized charges can be contested in court, and members have the right to seek fair and transparent transactions.
+Societies attempting to include unauthorised charges can be contested in court, and members have the right to seek fair and transparent transactions.

 4. Are there state-specific regulations regarding housing society transfer fees?